NomicFoundation/hardhat/docs/hardhat-network/README.md

 It runs as either an in-process or stand-alone daemon, servicing JSON-RPC and WebSocket requests.

-It mines a block with each transaction that it receives, in order and with no delay.
+By default, it mines a block with each transaction that it receives, in order and with no delay.

 It's backed by the `@ethereumjs/vm` EVM implementation, the same one used by ganache, Remix and Ethereum Studio.